 Pairs and Partners: Curatorial Conversations

-The second exhibition in the Pairs and Partners series is devoted to the concept of portals, that is, something which functions as a passageway from one place (or state of being) to another.
-Interpreters will be examining the idea of portals (for example, doorways) as the viewer might discern them in the work of art.
+This spring the Museum will mount another in the series of exhibitions we call Pairs and Partners, which allows us to exhibit works of art on paper from our permanent collection while providing unique interpretations in the Weil Graphic Arts Study Center.
+This 2019 iteration is titled Portals and will focus on works of art that suggest the concept of transition from one space, or state, to another.
 The idea of the portal is specifically tied to the concepts of position, space, and time; artists may exploit those references to encourage the viewer to assess how concepts or objects can convey a sense of physical or psychological passage.

 James Abbott McNeill Whistler, The Traghetto, No. 2, 1879–1880, etching and drypoint on laid paper, Gift of Jean K. Weil in memory of Adolph "Bucks" Weil, Jr., 1999.7.139